 High testosterone levels in men, known as hyperandrogenism, can lead to various symptoms.
 However, it’s essential to note that the symptoms can vary depending on the individual and the underlying cause of the elevated testosterone levels.

-1. Acne: High testosterone can stimulate the sebaceous glands to produce more oil, leading to an increased likelihood of acne breakouts.
+Some of the symptoms in men are:1.
+Acne: High testosterone can stimulate the sebaceous glands to produce more oil, leading to an increased likelihood of acne breakouts.

 2. Increased Body Hair Growth: Men with elevated testosterone levels may experience more body and facial hair growth, particularly in areas such as the chest, back, and face.